 Serve

-- Traditionally, the oldest daughter of the family would dress in a long white gown and wear a crown of candles on her head.
+Traditionally, the oldest daughter of the family would dress as St. Lucia with a long white gown and wear a crown of candles on her head.
 She would bring the buns to her family for them to eat in bed while it was still dark outside.

 Expert Tips